“Everything that irritates us about others can lead us to an understanding of ourselves.”

 ― Carl Jung

 Relationships of any form including partnerships, spouse, family members, friends or colleagues, may suffer for any number of reasons.
 People change, people outgrow one another, have different expectations, beliefs or values or are heavily influenced by others including families and friends.
 People stop liking each other for a whole variety of reasons.
 When relationships suffer they can become painful and often people are unable to communicate effectively without anger or bitterness.
 When you cannot communicate effectively you cannot relate to each other.
 Relating well requires an understanding of not only the other person but also of ourselves.
 People come to me because their relationship is uncomfortable or is breaking down and they want to make change things but they don’t know how.
 They may have been screaming at each other for years, or maybe they’ve had so many difficulties they’re not sure whether to stay together or not.
-Sometimes they may be struggling with relatively minor issues.
-These may threatened a relationship at stage from an upcoming weddings to established marriages.
-Whichever stage you are at, it is important to identify and try to resolve problems as soon as possible.
+Often people struggle with relatively minor issues which may threaten relationships at any stage from just getting to know each other, upcoming weddings right, long term marriages and discontent with a family member.
+Whichever stage you are at, once you’ve identified a problem, it is important to try to resolve it as soon as possible.

 Often when couples come to me for help, at least one person in the relationship believes that other person is at fault and they expect me to ‘fix’ the other person.
 Although it can be the case where one person may need more support than the other, each party needs to be willing to look inward, to acknowledge their own part in the situation and to work towards common goals.
 Each person must be open to making changes and accept that things may not always work out as hoped or expected.
 Relationship coaching helps each person to consider the current uncomfortable situation from different perspectives, try out alternative ways of behaving, communicating and thinking.
 It helps each person to improve and grow allowing the relationship to become more comfortable and resilient.